anuj9604/InsurancePremium--Prediction/readme.md

     9. Similar to step 8, we create get_ methods inside configuration.py for all the other stages.
 And update constant file as required.

     10. We create premium/component inside which we have a .py for each stage of our App.
 And here is where we will write actual working of each stage.

+    11. Now with data ingestion completed, we link the data_ingestion.py in premium/component with pipeline.py inside premium/pipeline.
+And then test it in demo.py which would be similar to app.py

+    12. Then we move onto our data validation stage inside premium/component.

+    13. Then we move onto our data transformation stage inside premium/component